Academic Calendar

 1 Credit Weekly (0-0-1)

 This course provides an opportunity to reflect with peers on professional practice in early learning settings under the guidance of an instructor.
-Students bring experience in different field placement settings to group discussion in seminar.
+Students bring experience in different field placement settings to group discussions in seminar.
 Field placement issues are discussed and class learning in Term IV is integrated with practical field experiences.
-Seminar focuses on recognized early learning and care practice across a broad range of early childhood programs.
-Seminar discussions and assignments provide an opportunity to discuss issues and explore topics in early learning and care and in particular, to consider inclusion, equity, democratic practices and sustainable futures.
+The seminar focuses on recognized early learning and care practice across a broad range of early childhood programs.
+Seminar discussions and assignments provide an opportunity to discuss issues and explore topics in early learning and care and, in particular, to consider inclusion, equity, democratic practices, and sustainable futures.
+As ECCS 275 reflects the curriculum of second-year courses, the program recommends concurrent enrollment in or previous completion of ECCS 202, ECCS 250, ECCS 255, ECCS 260, and ECCS 265.

 Co-requisites: ECCS 270.